 The SSRI's sertraline and citalopram were associated with a reduction in symptoms of agitation when compared to placebo in two studies.
-One study of trazodone compared to placebo showed no difference in outcome.
-Both SSRI's and trazodone appear to be tolerated reasonably well when compared to placebo, typical antipsychotics, and atypical antipsychotics.
+SSRI's appear to be tolerated reasonably well when compared to placebo, typical antipsychotics, and atypical antipsychotics.

 Nonpharmacologic interventions such as optimal pain management, medical stabilization, stimulus control, socialization, adequate sleep, and exercise should be first attempted.